-Identifier Constraint Comment UC4 The actual number of buses outfitted with an OBU using the TSP routes.
-Buses are not permanently assigned to a route and are moved around periodically.
-UC4 The alert to the bus driver cannot be distracting.
-UC4 Buses adhering to their schedule.
+Identifier Constraint Comment UC4 Buses adhering to their schedule.
 UC5 The actual number of PID equipped pedestrians walking at the intersection where opportunities for conflicts with street cars and vehicles exist.
+REMOVED: This requirement was deleted as the it was found smartphones have differing features such as some smartphones do not have the ability to calculate its heading.
+Smartphone GPS was found to be too inaccurate to utilize.
 UC6 The actual number of OBU equipped vehicles traveling on Meridian Avenue.
 UC6 The actual number of signal controllers connected to an RSU along Meridian Avenue.